+

 The story behind the Chhath festival’s journey from Madhes to Kathmandu, and its expansion

 Thousands of people gather near water sources in Kathmandu to celebrate the Chhath festival every year.
-It has been many years since the festival which used to be traditionally celebrated in the Mithila regions of Nepal and India only has made its way to the capital of the country, Kathmandu.
+The festival, once exclusively celebrated in the Mithila regions of Nepal and India, has now found its way to the country’s capital, Kathmandu, after many years.

-Now, being in Kathmandu, not only do the people from the Mithila community celebrate this festival, but many locals of the valley and other immigrants here also participate in the Chhath puja and worship the sun.
+In Kathmandu now, not only do members of the Mithila community celebrate this festival, but many locals from the valley and other immigrants also actively participate in Chhath Puja, worshipping the sun.

-But, ever wondered how this shift happened?
-How did the festival of a particular community become a national festival?
-And, how did it travel from Madhes to Kathmandu?
+Have you ever wondered how this shift occurred?
+How did a festival specific to a particular community transform into a national celebration?
+Moreover, how did it journey from Madhes to Kathmandu?

 Memories from yesteryear

-“However, among them, a few people would suggest celebrating the Chhath festival here itself as they were living here,” he says, “After all, it is the festival that needs to be celebrated near the water sources.
+“However, among them, a few people would suggest celebrating the Chhath festival in Kathmandu itself as they were living here,” he says.
+“After all, it is the festival that needs to be celebrated near water sources.
 Therefore, people began to gather on the banks of Bagmati, celebrating this festival.”

 Mithila artist SC Suman remembers celebrating Chhath on the bank of the Bagmati river near Tripureshwor four decades back.
-Suman, having his roots in Siraha and Morang, came to Kathmandu after he began pursuing fine arts as his career 40 years ago.
-And, he is celebrating the festival in Kathmandu itself since then.
+Suman, originally from Siraha and Morang, migrated to Kathmandu four decades ago to pursue a career in fine arts.
+Since then, he has been celebrating the festival in the capital.

 Women worshipping Chhati Maiya and Sun during Chhath celebration.

-File: Women worshipping Chhati Maiya and Sun during Chhath celebration.
+File: Women worshipping Chhathi Maiya and Sun during Chhath celebration.

 “Along with people, they shifted their cultural and religious practices,” says Suman.